Bipolar II: What Is It And How Is It Different?

 Hypomania definition

 In the DSM-V, a hypomanic episode includes a distinct period of persistently elevated, expansive, or irritable mood and abnormally and persistently increased activity or energy, lasting at least four days and present for most of the day.
-It may include symptoms of inflated self-esteem, decreased need for sleep, fast talking, distractibility, and involvement in risky activities.
+It may include symptoms of inflated self-esteem, a decreased need for sleep, fast talking, distractibility, and involvement in risky activities.

 However, unlike a manic episode, a hypomanic period is marked by hypomanic symptoms that are not severe enough to cause social or occupational impairment.
 It also does not involve psychotic features, which are unique to mania.
 Any type of bipolar disorder can experience hypomania, but it is the only type of mania experienced by those with bipolar II disorder.